-Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update QL 3.6 - Finish Fire Station 36 & 39 1.
+Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update QL 3.6 - Finish Fire Station 36 & 39 Public Works Fire Information Technology 1.
 Finalize the design for both Fire Station 36 (4525 Business Center Drive) and 39 (Peabody Road at Dobe Lane).
-FY23-FY25 \$25.8M (Design and Build) December 2023 - Council approved a contract with Griffin Structures to assist with the prequalification bidding process to procure a contractor.
-February 2024 - Project received a building permit.
-April through September 2024 - Coordinate with utility providers to bring electrical and communication to the future fire stations.
-Negotiate and secure an easement from adjacent property owner on Business Center Drive for Fire Station 36 sewer system piping. (projected) 2.
-Bid projects for concurrent construction to realize economies of scale on design and construction costs.
+FY23-FY25 \$25.8M (Design and Build) The project has been submitted to the building department for review and approval for a building permit.
+2. Bid projects for concurrent construction to realize economies of scale on design and construction costs.
 FY23-FY25 \$25.8M (Design and Build) September - November 2024 - Bidding and advertisement period. (projected) December 2024 - Awarded a construction contract. (projected) QL 3.7 - Water Master Plan Public Works Finance Information Technology 1.
-Develop a water utility master plan and perform a cost-of-service analysis and water rate study.
+Develop a water utility master plan and perform a cost- of-service analysis and water rate study.
 Adopt a new Plan and Water Rates FY23-FY28 \$1.25M Public outreach campaign resumes through calendar year 2024.
 Public Works staff continue to work with Community Development as they progress through the General Plan update to confirm that water system design criteria is in alignment with anticipated land use policy.
 Water system demands were updated to conform to projected land uses and staff identified short and long term capital improvements.
 Findings from the capital improvements will be used to inform the financial analysis which to advance the cost of service and rate study.
 Preparing for proposition 218 process, which is shifted from Q1 FY2024 to Q2 FY2025.
+2. Adopt a new plan and water rates Not Started

 Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update QL 3.8 - Improve/ upgrade transit service Public Works Finance Information Technology 1.
-Completed COA and present recommendation s to City Council for consideration/approval in September 2022.
+Complete COA and present recommendatio ns to City Council for consideration/ approval in September 2022.
 Begin restructuring and implementation activities including new micro transit dispatch operations system in Q2 2023.
 Q4 2023 \$1.6M-\$2M July 2023 - FAST fares increased July 2023 - FAST paper passes eliminated to move all fixed route riders to MTC's Clipper payment system July 2023 - Successfully implemented new dispatching system and phone application for scheduling paratransit (ADA) on-demand rides September 2023 - City Council approved reducing microtransit fares to match local fares to allow for a transfer using Clipper September 2023 - Routes 2, 4, and 8 eliminated, and smaller vehicles used to initiate a new micro transit service called FAST Connect.
 FAST Connect will initially be initiated in two zones (Cordelia/Green Valley and Northeast Fairfield); FAST Connect will also be comingled with FAST's ADA paratransit service to allow for greater service efficiencies September 2023 - Five new vans added to micro transit/paratransit fleet December 2023 - FAST's first three electric vehicles delivered and will be charged using a portable generator until Corporation Yard electrification improvement upgrades completed in 2026 April 2024 - Added new microtransit stops at FTC and Fairfield Civic Center to make connections to regional bus service and downtown Fairfield May 2024 - Adding seven new cutaway vehicles to enhance microtransit and ADA services